Pest Control

 Safety Considerations for Chemical Use

-Keep kids and pets away from treated areas.
-Follow the product label for when it’s safe to let them back in.
+Ensure good airflow by opening windows and using fans.
+Keep kids and pets away from treated areas until it’s safe.
+Follow the product label for when it’s safe to re-enter.

 Natural and DIY Bed Bug Remedies